 Sharon uses only force-free, reward-based training methods to teach tricks and competitive sports, and has successfully taught dogs, cats, birds, fish, domesticated rats, and horses.
 She is an avid horseback riding enthusiast who has ridden all over the world.
 She rode her rescued horse “Titan” 360 miles around Costa Rica in 1993, earning her an Associate Membership in the Long Riders Guild.

 While living in Istanbul from 2007-2012, Sharon and her dog, cat, and parrot performed in two seasons of the “Got Talent” franchise, making it to the semi-finals.
 Her dogs have appeared in TV sitcoms, commercials for Coca Cola and Pedigree dog food, and print ads for Purina.
 Four of Sharon’s dogs worked as professional models for Hallmark Cards, where their photos have appeared for 15 years (and counting!) in the company’s ads, books, photo albums, ornaments, and nearly 40 different greeting cards.
-Sharon’s current dog, Dash, has twice been scouted for America’s Got Talent and declined.
+Sharon’s current dog, Dash, has twice been scouted for America’s Got Talent but declined due to work commitments.

-Outside of her animal activities, Sharon enjoys maintaining her foreign languages (Spanish, Portuguese and Turkish) and spending time with her fabulous husband, Kevin Page: riding their BMW motorcycles, breeding rare tropical fish, woodcarving, reading, traveling, attending steampunk costume events, building all sorts of things, and re-establishing a native plant community in the conservation forest behind their home.
+Outside of her animal activities, Sharon enjoys spending time with her fabulous husband, Kevin Page, fine art photography, maintaining her foreign languages (Spanish, Portuguese and Turkish), riding her vintage BMW motorcycle, breeding many species of tropical fish, woodcarving, reading, traveling, attending steampunk costume events, building all sorts of things, and re-establishing a native plant community in the conservation forest behind their home.